MaedeZolanvari/ProteinBindingPredictor/create-extra-features/README.md

 Related file: [save_embeddings.ipynb](save_embeddings.ipynb)

-> (I simply concatenated these embeddings, but later during training, I used attention mechanism in hope to get better features)
+> (I simply concatenated these embeddings and saved them as a .npz file, but later during training, I used attention mechanism in hope to get better features)

 1. **Proteins**:
    - I used [HuggingFace's **ESM model**](https://huggingface.co/docs/transformers/en/model_doc/esm) to calculate embeddings for the proteins.